Throughout this project, a variety of interfaces, some standard and some bespoke, are used to communicate between cores.

 This is a bespoke interface used by modules in the receive data path below the

-are both two bits wide.
+and data_valid are both two bits wide.
 Data is transferred on the rising edge

 data_valid |